Language

 What is the formula for density?

-Density is calculated using ρ = m / V, where ρ (rho) is density, m is mass, and V is volume.
-You can rearrange this formula to find mass (m = ρ × V) or volume (V = m / ρ).
+Density is calculated with ρ = m / V, where ρ (rho) is density, m is mass, and V is volume.
+The same relationship rearranges to find mass (m = ρ × V) or volume (V = m / ρ), and this calculator handles all three.

 What units does this calculator support?